reflexson/readme-generator/README.md

 ## Description
 This project is a tool to create Readmes.
-Users are presented with questions that will fill out the Readme.
+Users are presented with questions about their project.
+The answers will be used to fill out a fresh Readme file that can be used as a guide for the aapp;ication.

 ## Installation

+Clone this repo to a folder on your local computer.

 To istall the necessary dependencies for this project, please run the folowing command:
 ```